Seagate/cortx-experiments/daos+cortx/docs/setup_daos.md

 - DOCKER
 - Source build method

 Source based method is discussed below.
+Please note, that Provided commands are run as a root user.

 # DAOS single-node server setup